reichlab/docs.zoltardata/docs/FileFormats.md

 ## Truth data format (CSV)

 Every project in Zoltar can have ground truth values associated with targets.
 This information is required for Zoltar to do scoring.
 Users can access them as CSV as described in [Truth](Truth.md).
-An example truths file is [docs-ground-truth.csv](https://github.com/reichlab/forecast-repository/blob/master/forecast_app/tests/truth_data/docs-ground-truth.csv).
+An example truths file is [zoltar-ground-truth-example.csv](zoltar-ground-truth-example.csv).
 The file has four columns: `timezero`, `unit`, `target`, `value`:

 - `timezero`: date the truth applies to, formatted as `yyyy-mm-dd`
 - `unit`: the unit's name